 - specialized treatment for childhood apraxia of speech

 Our Mission Statement

 To ensure that every child served receives efficient therapy to correct his/her communication disorder in childhood apraxia of speech, articulation, phonology, and receptive-expressive language delays/disorders.
-This is accomplished through a triad model involving intermittent therapy at my ranch, shared office space in Austin, or the location of your choice, where I develop goals, and then model and train you and other professionals to do the daily therapy.
+This is accomplished through a triad model involving intermittent therapy at my ranch or online where I develop goals, and then model and train you and other professionals to do the daily therapy.

 Secondarily, to ensure that students who have or are suspected to have Childhood Apraxia of Speech (CAS) are correctly diagnosed and will receive efficacious therapy that addresses all aspects of the disordered communication and incorporates motor planning features and therapy techniques that specifically target Childhood Apraxia of Speech.
 Fulfillment of this mission is also accomplished through the triad model and by training other professionals in schools, clinics, and professional organizations about CAS.